Home (The Vampire Diaries): Reviews

 dealt with the dissolution of the other side in "Home"."

 Stephanie Hall of K Site TV gave a good review to the episode saying that the season was "enjoyable, highly unpredictable, mind-blowing, heartfelt and heart wrenching".
 For the episode specifically, Hall stated: "Starting no less intense than last week’s episode ended, "Home" was a gripping hour of television, fittingly capping off the season, while still ensuring that we’d have plenty to ponder over the summer hiatus. [...]
 The episode itself, along with what it set up, made me more excited about the series’ potential than any other episode this season has.
 Part of what makes this episode shine is that after being one step behind the big bads all season, "Home" turned the tables and put the protagonists on the offense."

 Thedude35 from Bitch Stole My Remote gave a good review to the episode saying that the season ended with a bang.
 "One thing I cannot deny about The Vampire Diaires: boy do they know how to do a season finale cliffhanger."
 He also comments on the goodbye scene between Elena and Damon praising it: "Well that is quite the goodbye that Damon and Elena have.
 I’ll give her one thing – Elena is a master at crying.
 And Damon is a master at the moving, “profess my love even though she can’t hear me” type of speeches."

-Lindsay Sperling of We Got This Covered gave a good review to the episode stating that the show put its money where its mouth on, referring to the death of all its three main characters in the last two episodes.
-Sperling also comments on the triangle between them: "One of the main reasons that the Elena/Damon/Stefan love triangle is equally frustrating and satisfying is that these three characters can’t let go of each other.
-It doesn’t seem to matter where the plot has taken them or who Elena is in love with at the moment, there is an underlying bond that refuses to be broken, and it was thrown in their faces on tonight’s episode of The Vampire Diaries."

 Jen from TV Over Mind also gave a good review saying: "Longtime fans are no strangers to jaw-dropping season finales on The Vampire Diaries but I think you can all agree that this one is the most memorable so far.
 The conflicting emotions alone are enough to torture us until it returns in the fall."